Ordisoftware/Hebrew-Letters/README.md

 ## Future improvements

-- Add option to enable/disable success dialogs.
-- Add sounds to clipboard actions.
-- Add keyboard shortcuts notice in windows settings menu.
+- Add print data.
-- Add export and import or merge data.
+- Add import data.
 - Add import and export database.
-- Add print data.
 - Rewrite advanced undo/redo.
 - Optimize ComboBoxes creation (the old system is really much slower on Windows 10 than 7).

 ## Changelog

 #### 2021.03.12 - Version 5.0

+>- Add export and import or merge data.
+>- Add sounds to clipboard actions.
+>- Add keyboard shortcuts notice in windows settings menu.

 - Add Windows double-buffering drawing to optimize startup.
 - Add context menu on letters' buttons to allow inserting a letter or open its parameters.